196 East Commerce Street

 The attorney disciplinary process ordinarily begins with a grievance filed against the attorney by a client, other attorney, judge or the Office of Attorney Ethics.
-If it is determined that the facts alleged in the grievance, if proven, would constitute a violation of the Rules of Professional conduct, the grievance is docketed.
+If it is determined the facts alleged in the grievance, if proven, would constitute a violation of the Rules of Professional conduct, the grievance is docketed.

-If after an investigation, it is determined that there is proof of unethical conduct, a formal complaint is filed and served upon the attorney/respondent.
+If after an investigation it is determined there is proof of unethical conduct, a formal complaint is filed and served upon the attorney/respondent.
 The respondent has 21 days to file an answer.
 The matter will then be scheduled for a hearing before a Special Master or a panel from one of the 18 ethics committees.